-1. Use a “where in the community” picture game.
 Snap a photo of something in your area that only people living there would recognize.
-Make it a little challenging by taking it from a different angle, or only capturing part of the scene.
-Invite readers to guess where it is.
+Put it into your newsletter and invite readers to guess what/where it is.
+Make it a little challenging by taking it from a unique angle, or only capturing part of the scene.
 Don’t forget to provide the answer in your newsletter.
-Or you can make this your monthly quiz and enter correct answers into your monthly drawing.

 - Shoot local neighborhood video tours.
 This tip can help in multiple ways.
 When you shoot a video of a local drive- or walk-through, and then include that in your newsletter, people will naturally be curious and want to watch.
 But you can also post the videos on your website and YouTube where visitors searching for local information will find them.
 Be sure to add a lead-capture method to the video, even if it’s as simple as “Call me to ask local questions.”

 - Take a photo of yourself at a local activity, caption it briefly.
 “Me and my best friend at Sea World.
 When was the last time you went?
 It had been 20 years for me.
 If you have friends from out of the area visiting, it’s worth adding to your itinerary.
 And if they want to move here?
 Well, have them call me.”

 - Do video interviews of your current clients.
 If they’re willing, you can interview them with soft-ball questions, like “Why did you pick this neighborhood?” or “What did you love most about living in this neighborhood?”
 You can also ask real estate questions, such as “What surprised you most about your real estate transaction?” or “What advice would you give to a home seller in Talmadge?”